-Figure 12 illustrates a maximization algorithm template whose main element is a short-term memory (STM) able to store a collection of representation vectors.
+Figure 13 illustrates a maximization algorithm template whose main element is a shortterm memory (STM) able to store a collection of representation vectors.
 The two possible actions are (1) inserting a new representation vector into the short-term memory, and (2) applying the association module A to two representation vectors taken from the short-term memory and replacing them by the combined representation vector.
-Each application of the association module is scored using the saliency scoring module R. The algorithm terminates when neither action is possible, that is, when the short-term memory contains a single representation vector and there are no more representation vectors to insert.
+Each application of the association module is scored using the saliency scoring module R. The algorithm terminates when neither action is possible, that is, when the short-term memory contains a single representation vectors to insert.